-Quote testimonials remain effective for increasing conversions, and it’s the type of testimonial you most often see on sales pages, like the sales page for the Simple Green Smoothies’ 30-Day Green Smoothie Challenge:
+Positive quotes remain popular for increasing conversions, and it’s the type of testimonial you most often see on sales pages, like the sales page for the Simple Green Smoothies’ 7-Day Green Smoothie Challenge:[*]

-The quote testimonial is brief and succinct, so is easy to weave in sales copy, over images, and within content.
+The quote testimonial is brief and succinct, so it is easy to weave in sales copy, over images, and within content.

 Peer testimonials are one of the most effective types of testimonials you can have on your website because of Implicit Egotism.